mod_rewrite

 URL or URL already altered by preceding rules.
 URL never includes protocol,

-host name and port number (they are defined in RewriteCond if necessary).
+host name and port number (they are defined in

-configurations current directory name is substracted from the URL to match.
+Note!
+The current URL may differ depending on the location of configuration file—for directory level configurations current directory name is substracted from the URL to match.

-of the documentation for more information on building regular expressions.
+Please address Regular expression syntax section of the documentation for more information on building regular expressions.

 Preceding pattern by a ! character will negate entire expression.
-Negated
+Negated pattern cannot generate submatches so you cannot use

-- Substitution — specifies format string to generate
+— specifies format string to generate

-new URL if the Pattern is matched.
+is matched.
 In addition to plain text it can include:

 - back references to RewriteRule pattern: $N ($0-$9) and $$NN ($$10-$$99)